Small Business Micro Loan

 Rather than paying development fees"at the time a building permit is issued, the developer of a qualified non-residential project may elect to defer a portion of those fees.

-For more information on the above programs or to obtain an application by mail, contact the Economic Development Department.
+For more information on any of these programs or to obtain an application by mail, contact the Economic Development Department.